SAP-samples/teched2025-AD161/exercises/ex4/README.md

 After completing this step, you will have bound the grantor service that has been provided as a Cloud Foundry User Provided Service.

-In the next step you will define synonyms to connect the Data Product entities with virtual tables on schema `DP_VT_CUSTOMERS`.
+In the next step you will define a synonym to connect the Data Product entity `Customer` with a virtual table in schema `DP_VT_CUSTOMERS`.
 For deploying these synonyms, the HDI user needs access to this schema.
 In the Cloud Foundry environment there already is a user-provided service `grantor-dp-admin` that holds the credentials needed to grant access for schema `DP_VT_CUSTOMERS` to the HDI user.